pcah/pca-scaffold/docs/console_script_setup.md

 # Console Script Setup

-Optionally, your package can include a console script using [Fire]
+Optionally, your package can include a console script using [Click].

 # How It Works

-If the `command_line_interface` option is set to `fire` during setup, cookiecutter will add a file `cli.py` in the project_slug subdirectory.
-An entry point is added to pyproject.toml that points to the main function in cli.py.
+If the `command_line_interface` option is set to `click` during setup, cookiecutter will add a file `cli.py` in the `project_slug` subdirectory.
+An entry point is added to `pyproject.toml` that points to the main function in cli.py.

 # Usage